 Our goal for the study was to first build a formal framework based on efficient coding to predict behavioral detection of targets given changes in background sound contrast.
 Next, to directly test the role of efficient coding in auditory behavior, we trained mice to detect targets in variable contrast backgrounds.
 Mouse behavior followed the model predictions.
-Simultaneous chronic neural recordings show that the neural code in auditory cortex is not only predictive of individual differences in behavior, but also that variability in neural contrast adaptation is predictive of task performance in a contrast-dependent manner and on a trial-by-trial basis.
+Simultaneous chronic neural recordings show that the neural code in auditory cortex is not only predictive of individual differences in behavior, but also that variability in neural contrast adaptation is predictive of individual variability in task performance in a contrast-dependent manner.
 Combined, our results identify a novel relationship between efficient neuronal coding and acoustic behavior, and provide a normative framework that can be used to predict behavioral performance across other behaviors and sensory modalities.